Inside job: Michigan goes to the paint to top FSU 76-58 | Times Leader

 Franz Wagner had 13 points and 10 rebounds for Michigan.
 The Wolverines scored their first 30 points of the second half from close range to turn this game into a blowout and lead coach Juwan Howard and Co. to a victory in the only “chalk” meeting between a 1 and 4 seed of the second weekend.

 Michigan (23-4) moved to a regional final for the first time since 2018 under John Beilein, whose departure a year later led to Howard’s hiring.
-The Wolverines will play the winner of Sunday’s UCLA-Alabama game.
+On Tuesday, the Wolverines will play 11th-seeded UCLA for a trip to the Final Four.

 “We basically knew how they were going to play us all game with fronting the post and switching everything,” Wagner said.
 “We knew what to expect and did that in practice.
 And I think we did a really good job of not allowing them to speed us up.”